itss1ddhant/Hello/README.md

 * [NodeJS](https://nodejs.org/)

 ## Install to Heroku
-tubertc supports Heroku as a demonstration platform.
-Deployment can be done via the one-click [Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/trailofbits/tubertc) button or the commands below:
+Hello supports Heroku as a demonstration platform.
+Deployment can be done via the one-click [Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/itss1ddhant/Hello) button or the commands below:

 ```
 heroku login